Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 Essentially, we measure the length of the minimal paths that go from one set to another and do \emph{not} go through a third subset~$t$; we call such a path a \emph{non-$t$ path}.
 The next step is to define the suitable analogon of non-$t$ paths in \ca graphs.
-We explained above that non-trivial coset paths from~$v$ to~$u$ (coset paths that avoid a link that contains~$[v]_{\gen(v,u)}$) correspond to paths in the dual hypergraph from~$\brck{v}$ to~$\brck{u}$ that avoid the set $\brck{v}\cap\brck{u}=\rho(v,\gen(v,u))$.
 In Definition~\ref{def:tDistanceDual} we extended the set that is to be avoided to the possibly larger set~$t$.
 Hence, the analogon on the side of \ca graphs needs to avoid \emph{more} cosets as links which means that we need to forbid a \emph{smaller} coset and all its supersets.
-We arrive at the following definitions.